FlowerStake/phala-miner-autopayout/README.md

-# Khala Miner Rewards auto payout
+# Phala Miner Rewards auto payout

-Claim and distribute StakePool rewards (if they are above threshold, default 100PHA) for stakepool owners and delegators automagically in Khala Network Secure Worker Mining.
+Claim and distribute StakePool rewards (if they are above threshold, default 100PHA) for stakepool owners and delegators automagically in Phala Network Secure Worker Mining.

 Made with ❤️  by FlowerStake (Jimi Flowers)